ingestly/ingestly-endpoint/README.md

 4. Enter a name like `Data Ingestion` and set `(resp.status == 204 && req.url ~ "^/ingestly-ingest/(.*?)/\?.*" || resp.status == 200 && req.url ~ "^/ingestly-sync/(.*?)/\?.*")` into `Apply if…` field.
 5. Fill information into fields:
     - `Name` : anything you want.
-    - `Log format` : copy and paste the content of `log_format` file in this repository.
+    - `Log format` : copy and paste the content of `BigQuery/log_format` file in this repository.
     - `Email` : a value from `client_email` field of GCP credential JSON file.
     - `Secret key` : a value from `private_key` field of GCP credential JSON file.
     - `Project ID` : your project ID of GCP.